AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/login-issue.md

 **If this account is urgent to your business, please provide us the details why this account required to be created earlier**

-**If any impact on the business side, please provide us the details to move further level of progression**
+**If any impact on the business side, please provide us the details**